troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

     qgis-common/stretch,now 1:3.4.4+14stretch all [installed,automatic] QGIS - architecture-independent data

 You'll notice the 3.4.4+14.
 This is the version of QGIS in the repository.
 This is the latest Long Term Release (LTR).
-According to the QGIS Installers website,
+According to the QGIS Installers website, we *should* have gotten version 3.10.x (A Coruña).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTQ4MzM5NTMsLTE3MzUxMjE0NjgsLT
+eyJoaXN0b3J5IjpbMTY5NjExNzIzMiwtMTczNTEyMTQ2OCwtMT
-EyMzA5NDQxODYsLTEyNDU0OTQ1NDBdfQ==
+IzMDk0NDE4NiwtMTI0NTQ5NDU0MF19
 -->